 IT WAS an ordinary Monday morning in Australia when the White House announced that Barack Obama was about to give a special televised address.
 The internet buzzed with speculation about what could be important enough to warrant a presidential speech, at short notice, very late on a Sunday evening Washington time.
 And then Keith Urbahn, chief of staff to former defence secretary Donald Rumsfeld, tweeted the bombshell: “So I’m told by a reputable person they have killed Osama Bin Laden.
 Hot damn.”

 Broadcasters across the world scrambled to prepare for the president’s announcement and cover what looked like being the biggest news story of 2011.
 In Australia, ABC television decided not to break into regular ABC1 programming, instead running rolling coverage on its twenty-four-hour news channel from lunchtime on.
-As the scale of the story outgrew the network’s limited resources, ABC24 handed over to one of its international partners.
+As the scale of the story outgrew the network’s limited resources, ABC24 handed over to one of its partners.
 Aunty’s choice on this particular day – Al Jazeera English, or AJE – surprised some people.
 As the Australian’s Caroline Overington wrote, the ABC “normally uses BBC coverage of world events.”
-At one point, she added, “bin Laden was being described as a ‘hero’ to some in the Arab world.”
+At one point in the coverage, she added, “bin Laden was being described as a ‘hero’ to some in the Arab world.”

 A few commentators were incredulous.
 “When the ABC switched to live coverage of the death of Osama bin Laden on Monday, it didn’t take the BBC or CNN.
 It took the Middle East network, Al Jazeera,” reported the Australian’s media diarist.
 “The ABC says that wasn’t because no other feed was available.
 It actually took Al Jazeera by choice.”
 “What on earth is the ABC’s agenda?” asked News Limited’s Andrew Bolt.
 Implicit in these criticisms was the view that AJE couldn’t possibly deliver rigorous and balanced reporting on bin Laden’s death because it is based in the Middle East.